Cisco 8010 Large Density Routers Overview

 Optional

-There’s no standardized requirement for holdover, it’s up to the implementation.
+There is no standard packet timing requirement and it is based on implementation.
 Some standalone PRTC devices have very-high quality quartz oscillators or even a Rubidium oscillator as an option to allow an option for extended holdover.
 Redundancy is provided through network design instead of relying on holdover performance from expensive oscillators.

 According to the standards, there are only a few differences between the two classes of clock.
 Meeting those requirements may result in different implementations, which may influence the cost of the device.